everythingdata-ai/everythingdata-ai.github.io/_posts/2024-12-28-data-expert-bootcamp-3.md

 ---
 layout: post
-title: Dimensional Data Modeling - Data Expert Bootcamp
+title: Spark Fundamentals - Data Expert Bootcamp
 categories: [Data Engineering, Spark]
 ---

 Today I continue with Zach Wilson Data Engineering Bootcamp.
 Week 3 is about Apache Spark Fundamentals.
 Since I am new to Spark, this week have been quite challenging and the pace was a bit too fast for a beginner.
 I decided to take a break from the Bootcamp after today and come back to it in a few days.
 Here are my notes from Week 3.

 ## 1 - Spark + Iceberg - Memory Tuning, Joins, Partition